DPDP Act 2026: A Compliance Guide for TA Leaders

 Table of content

-As talent acquisition professionals, your responsibilities extend beyond hiring; they encompass safeguarding the personal and professional data of countless individuals who interact with your organizations.
+As talent acquisition professionals, your responsibilities extend beyond hiring; they encompass safeguarding the personal and professional data of every candidate who interacts with your organization.
 Introduced to ensure robust data protection and privacy for individuals, the DPDP Act mandates consent for data collection, prescribes norms for data storage and security, and enshrines rights for individuals regarding their personal data.

 Here is a practical guide to decoding the complexities of the DPDP Act and mastering the art of compliant, efficient talent acquisition.